-These are the interviewing tools used by HR professionals - provided free for your use.
+These are the interviewing tools used by HR professionals.
 Consider using these prepared tools in conjunction with other technical questions you may use.

 Behavioral interviews are based on the premise that past performance is the best predictor of future performance.
 Additionally, the questions in a behavioral interview are designed to reveal the extent to which the candidate possesses core characteristics/competencies (e.g., an orientation towards customer service) espoused by an employer.
 Effective use of this technique will increase the likelihood that the candidate selected will possess both the skill set and values essential to the success of your team.